 The big part of ASO is aimed at increasing search visibility and text optimization.
 The area of responsibility of an ASO-specialist is much wider, however.
 Any work dedicated to boosting conversion rate (for example, with the graphic assets of an app page) affects all of your traffic channels.
 Your average app rating directly influences the number of installs.
 All of that and other mobile app marketing best practices are the responsibility of an ASO specialist, and that’s why more and more companies look for one to join their team.

 Here's an example of how it works:

 What's the result?
 You got to the point with actuality and adjusted your storefront, but didn't align the relevance of your product with this term.
 See how the metrics change: the number of impressions/page views/installs will grow vigorously, but hardly anyone will buy your donuts.
 That’s not what the userd came for.
 So the first-day retention is 1%, the app rating falls to 2 stars or lower due to a huge number of negative reviews.
 See this situation from another vantage point: your app may have something new, and your app store page doesn’t reflect it.
 Thus, you miss out - how can your potential users possibly know about a cool new feature or service otherwise?

 For many apps (both for iOS app marketing and Android app marketing), ASO is not the only way to promote, and there are many factors that influence the approach to optimization (brand size, application type, etc.).
-It is important to find a balance and take into account all marketing and product activities, combining them into a holistic strategy, where ASO will not be limited to mere "work with the keywords."
+It is important to find a balance and take into account the app marketing plan and product activities, combining them into a holistic strategy, where ASO will not be limited to mere "work with the keywords."

-Even if you do not have a dedicated specialist in your team or are not ready to invest millions in advertising, you should work with the organic traffic.
-Check out this simple scheme to get started with:
+Even if you do not have a dedicated specialist in your team or are not ready to invest millions in advertising, you should work with organic traffic.
+Check out this simple mobile app marketing strategy scheme to get started with: